debops/debops/docs/ansible/roles/debops.pki/acme-integration.rst

 Example: Certificate for apex domain and subdomains
 ---------------------------------------------------

+The `apex domain` is the "root" level of your domain.
 In this example a X.509 certificate for the apex domain ``example.com`` is going to be issued. ``example.com`` will be listed in the certificate ``Subject`` DN.